liamzdenek/ferment-ai/memory-bank/activeContext.md

 10. **Router Implementation**: We've implemented a Router component that classifies inputs and directs them to specialized tasks, enabling separation of concerns and more specialized prompts.

+11. **EvaluatorOptimizer Implementation**: We've implemented an EvaluatorOptimizer component that creates an iterative feedback loop between an optimizer that generates content and an evaluator that provides feedback for improvement, enabling iterative refinement of LLM outputs.

-11. **Workflow Exception Throwing**: We've enhanced error handling in workflows with improved error messages and propagation.
+12. **Workflow Exception Throwing**: We've enhanced error handling in workflows with improved error messages and propagation.

 ## Active Considerations